kyma-project/website/content/blog-posts/2019-04-08-release-notes-0.9/index.md

 - [Xip.io wildcard as the default DNS solution](#installation) - We integrated the `xip.io` wildcard DNS as the default DNS solution.
 - [Headless CMS component introduced for the Console UI](#headless-cms) - We introduced the Headless CMS component that allows you to store and manage content, and expose it through an API.
 - [Updated Monitoring stack version](#monitoring-stack-version-update) - We updated the entire Monitoring stack.
-- [Improved upgrade process](#test-runner-for-the-kyma-upgrade) - We developed a test framework that automates checking the state of Kyma components after the upgrade.
+- [Improved upgrade process](#test-runner-for-the-kyma-upgrade) - We developed a testing framework that automates checking the state of Kyma components after the upgrade.

 See the overview of all changes in this release:

-- [Application Connector](#application-connector) - Connector Service enhancements and extensions, possibility to configure the expiration time of certificates separately
+- [Application Connector](#application-connector) - Connector Service enhancements and extensions
 - [Console](#console) - Console views that display documentation use the new Headless CMS, new Log UI available in the Console UI
 - [Core and Supporting](#core-and-supporting) - Kyma Headless CMS as the default solution for handling documentation
-- [Eventing](#eventing) - Knative eventing enabled by default, improved security, alerting and monitoring added
+- [Eventing](#eventing) - Knative Eventing enabled by default, improved security, alerting and monitoring added
 - [Installation](#installation) - `Xip.io` wildcard as the default DNS solution, test runner for the Kyma upgrade
 - [Logging](#logging) - Loki enabled for all clients
 - [Monitoring](#monitoring) - Monitoring stack upgraded to the latest version